microchip-pic-avr-examples/pic18f47q10-clc-ir-communication-transmitter-mplab/README.md

 ## Timer 2

-The PWM3 peripheral along with the Timer 2 is used for generating 38 KHz carrier signal.
+The PWM3 peripheral along with the Timer 2 is used for generating 38 kHz carrier signal.
 The Timer 2 configuration in shown in figure 11.

 <p align="center">
   <img width=auto height=auto src="images/timer2.png">